Froggy111/RBC-soccer-2025/hardware/top-plate/schematic.md

 Top plate is above the mirror.
 Contains the IMU, Ultrasound ring and an ESP32 for interfacing.

+**PROGRESS:**
+- CH201 boards have been ordered, and will be here soon.
+Testing needs to be done and potentially overwriting the firmware of the CH201 sensors to make it have a smaller effective cone.
+Horn needs to be designed and printed.

 **SOFTWARE NOTES:**
 - Refer to below pinouts.
 - CH201 has arduino library for interfacing.
 Edit as necessary to make it work with multiplexing.